Tanglewood with Kids

 3. CONCERT TIME: KIDS CAN STILL PLAY!

-During the concert time, when not dancing, Vi and her friend Sasha were (mostly quietly) coloring.
+During the concert time on a Sunday afternoon, when not dancing, Vi and her friend Sasha were (mostly quietly) coloring.
 It’s acceptable for patrons on the lawn to get up and leave at times, or eat and drink, as long as does not excessively bother other patrons.
 (I can tell you that girls’ dancing during all performances they attended never bothered anyone).
 Choose your lawn place “strategically” depending on your family’s needs.
 We had our blanket close to Shed, under a tree (for best shade).
 If it rains, you can quickly find refuge in the rear of the Shed; but some families prefer to position themselves further back in the rear of lawn, closer to play area (and bathrooms).

 If your kids need even more freedom to play than the Lawn area near the Concert Shed can offer (say, they would rather play ball) you can take them to the grassy area in the rear of the lawn, near the Visitors Center and in the Apple Tree lot of Ozawa Hall.

 4. PARENTS CAN ENJOY SOME WINE WITH THEIR PICNIC

 I love putting time and effort into preparing my special “Tanglewood” picnic basket worthy of the occasion (and it seems that a number of other people do so).
 But- you can just bring a bag of chips and still fit in.
 It is a wonderfully accepting place.